Prelude to the Battle of Five Forks

 Sheridan’s growing command forced Pickett to withdraw north to the intersection of five roads, locally known as Five Forks.
 Lee considered Five Forks to be a strategically vital crossroads because it provided access to the Southside Railroad, a key supply line into Petersburg.
 Thus, he ordered Pickett to “Hold Five Forks at all hazards.
 Protect road to Ford’s Depot and prevent Union forces from striking the Southside Railroad.”

 Pickett ordered his soldiers to entrench and to prepare for a Union assault.
-The Rebels did not have long to wait.
+The Confederates did not have long to wait.
 On the morning of April 1, Union cavalry divisions commanded by Major General George A. Custer and Brigadier General Thomas C. Devin engaged Confederate skirmishers near Five Forks.

 Muddy roads and faulty maps delayed the main attack by Warren’s infantry until after 4 o’clock in the afternoon.
 Inexplicably, considering Lee’s orders and the strategic importance of the location, Pickett and subordinate Confederate leaders Major General Thomas L. Rosser and Major General Fitzhugh Lee were several miles away from their commands attending a shad bake when the battle began.

 By 4:30, Warren had his troops in line and smashed into the Confederate left.
-Although the attack did not go exactly as Sheridan had planned, the outnumbered and leaderless Rebels quickly crumbled under Warren’s onslaught.
+Although the attack did not go exactly as Sheridan had planned, the outnumbered and leaderless Confederates quickly crumbled under Warren’s onslaught.
 Sheridan, in the meantime, led a cavalry charge that breached the left flank of Pickett’s line.
-As the Rebels fell back, they tried to establish a new defensive line.
+As the Confederates fell back, they tried to establish a new defensive line.
 When Fitzhugh Lee arrived on the scene, his cavalry held off the Union advance long enough to allow some Confederates to escape.
 Despite Lee’s efforts, when the action ended by nightfall, the Federals had won.

-Aftermath of the Battle of Five Forks
+Outcome of the Battle of Five Forks

 The Confederates suffered nearly 3,000 casualties at the Battle of Five Forks compared with just over 800 for the Federals.
-Sheridan’s forces captured over 2,400 Rebel soldiers.
+Sheridan’s forces captured over 2,400 Confederate soldiers.
 More importantly, the Union victory threatened Robert E. Lee’s supply lines into—and his best escape route out of—Petersburg.
 The next morning, following the Third Battle of Petersburg, Lee informed Confederate President Jefferson Davis that the Army of Northern Virginia would have to evacuate Petersburg.
 Sensing the urgency of Lee’s situation, Grant ordered a general assault on the Confederate defenses at Petersburg on April 2, which resulted in the fall of the Confederate capital at Richmond.

 A collateral casualty of the Battle of Five Forks was General Warren.
 Displeased with Warren’s performance before and during the engagement, Sheridan relieved Warren of his command of the 5th Corps, ruining Warren’s military career.
 In 1879, President Rutherford B. Hayes convened a court of inquiry regarding Warren’s behavior at Five Forks.
 The court found that Sheridan’s action was unjustified, but unfortunately, the results of the inquiry were not published until after Warren’s death.